Chart Color Schemes

 Glebe - Forest Lodge's population is slightly younger than the national pattern

-Glebe-Forest Lodge's median age is 36 years, nearly matching Greater Sydney's average of 37 years, which is slightly below the Australian median of 38 years.
-Compared to Greater Sydney, Glebe-Forest Lodge has a higher proportion of residents aged 25-34 (24.1%) but fewer residents aged 5-14 (5.5%).
+Glebe-Forest Lodge's median age is 36 years, nearly matching Greater Sydney's average of 37, which is slightly below Australia's median of 38.
+Compared to Greater Sydney, Glebe-Forest Lodge has a higher percentage of residents aged 25-34 (24.1%) but fewer residents aged 5-14 (5.5%).
 This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and the present, the proportion of residents aged 15 to 24 has grown from 12.3% to 15.1%, while the proportion of those aged 75 to 84 has increased from 3.7% to 4.8%.
-Conversely, the proportion of those aged 55 to 64 has declined from 10.8% to 9.7%.
+Between the 2021 Census and now, the population aged 15 to 24 has grown from 12.3% to 15.1%, while the 75 to 84 age group has increased from 3.7% to 4.8%.
+Conversely, the 55 to 64 age group has declined from 10.8% to 9.7%.
 By 2041, demographic modeling suggests significant changes in Glebe-Forest Lodge's age profile.
 The 75 to 84 cohort is projected to grow by 56%, adding 589 residents to reach a total of 1,634.
-Residents aged 65 and above are expected to drive 81% of population growth, highlighting demographic aging trends.
-However, the 15 to 24 and 0 to 4 age cohorts are projected to experience population declines.
+Residents aged 65 and above will drive 81% of population growth, highlighting demographic aging trends.
+Meanwhile, the 15 to 24 and 0 to 4 age groups are expected to experience population declines.